Leather burnishers are handy tools that help produce clean, finished edges on leather goods. Which type is the best? We’ll find out.

 As another option, burnisher attachments for power drills are widely available.
 This can quickly make any home drill (corded or cordless) into a burnisher very easily.
 Just remember, all that power can easily burn the leather edge!
 Burnish slowly, and safely 🙂

 I’ve tried burnishing with a bit in a Dremel.
 It worked, though was tough holding the dermal and the material, while burnishing.
 My recommendation here is a wooden burnishing bit in a fixed machine.

 The machine can be a dedicated burnisher, drill press, or dremel mounted to a fixed surface.
-An example is the POWERTEC BF600 bench buffer (click here to see it on amazon).
-This tool has a 1/2″ threaded arbor, so be sure any burnisher bit used fits this arbor type (an example is the ProEdge 1/2″ shaft motor burnisher spool, viewable here).
+An example is this Leather Polishing and Burnishing Machine (click here to see it on amazon).
 The key is having a sturdy, and steady burnishing tool that the leather can be pressed against.
 Preferably, this is with two hands so it can be moved around the burnisher, and different pressure applied as needed for the optimal edge burnish.

 It can be to get lost in burnishing-land.
 But don’t worry!
 Like most tool decisions, start small, inexpensive, then learn what you like.
 A single Pro Edge burnishing bit used in a drill or tool you already have is a great start.
 You can even try using it as a hand burnisher if you’d like.